Tributes pour in from Rivals cast in honour of Dame Jilly Cooper

 Others who have paid tribute to the late writer include TV presenter Kirstie Allsopp, comedian Helen Lederer, historian Simon Montefiore and broadcaster Gyles Brandreth – who said she was a “powerhouse of positivity”.

+A number of authors have also recognised her and her legacy, including Jill Mansell who credited Dame Jilly for inspiring her to be a writer.

+She said: “Pretty sure I would never have become a published novelist if it weren’t for Jilly Cooper, whose brilliant works inspired me to want to write and brought endless happiness to millions of readers.
+She was completely fabulous.”

-Australian-British author Kathy Lette posted on X and said: “A twinkle has gone out of the world.
+While Australian-British author Kathy Lette said: “A twinkle has gone out of the world.

 “Jilly Cooper knew how to disarm with charm.
 But beneath the mischief, she was searingly insightful on class, sexism, motherhood & marriage; a Jane Austen in jodhpurs.
 A loving & loyal friend, she’ll be dearly missed but joyously remembered.”